SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/User Defined APIs/Tutorial/UD_APIs_Hello_world_tutorial.md

 1. You should now see an icon as shown in the image next to your automation script, this shows that your API is live!
 ![User-defined API icon on automation script](~/user-guide/images/UDAPIS_helloworld_18.jpg)

-## Optional step: Test the API using the SLNet Client Test Tool
+## Step 5 (optional): Test the API using the SLNet Client Test Tool

 You can test your API using the SLNet Client Test Tool, how to do that is described on the [triggering and managing a user-defined API](xref:SLNetClientTest_triggering_api#triggering-a-user-defined-api) page.
 This approach is great for testing, but does not use an actual API call like we will use in the next step.

-## Step 5: Trigger the API using Postman
+## Step 6: Trigger the API using Postman

 We are now ready to trigger an API request!
 [Postman](https://www.postman.com/) is a commonly used tool to test APIs.